DjoserGenomics/djosergenomics.github.io/_posts/2025-11-11-Armored-Phage-A-Thermostable-MS2-Phage-Proposal.md

 ### **Potential Pitfalls**

-1. **Function Loss**: By making the capsid protein more rigid and heat stable, we may unintentionally disrupt its ability to assemble into a functional phage capsid or interfere with its ability to infect host bacteria.
+1. **Function Loss**: By making the capsid protein more rigid and heat stable, we may unintentionally interfere with its ability to infect host bacteria or dirupt its assembly into a functional phage capsid especially that it has a quaternary structure or .

 2. **Prediction Erros**: Our entire pipeline relies on computational predictions, which may not always accurately reflect real behaviour.
 Experimental validation would be necessary to confirm the effectiveness of the designed mutations.